headline-design/pipeline-boilerplate/README.md

 # pipeline-boilerplate
-PIPELINE SDK boilerplate for building Algorand apps with React and Chat GPT.
+PIPELINE SDK demos for building Algorand apps with React and Chat GPT.